-The USB outlets located on the side of the microwave cabinet are protected by a Ground Fault Circuit Interrupter (GFCI).
+The power outlets located on the side of the microwave cabinet are protected by a Ground Fault Circuit Interrupter (GFCI).
 This device is intended to protect you against the hazards of electrical shocks possible when using electrical appliances in damp areas.

 Should a circuit or appliance (electric shaver, hair dryer, etc.) develop a potential shock hazard, the GFCI device is designed to disconnect the outlet (and other outlets on the same circuit),

 1. Connect the main power cord to 120-volt AC.

 2. Push the TEST button.
 The RESET button should pop out, indicating that the protect- ed circuit has been disconnected.